Suzy Baker

 Co-Founder

-While studying sculpture at Appalachian State University in North Carolina, Suzy Baker became preoccupied with the dual threats of climate change and ocean acidification.
+While studying sculpture at Appalachian State University in North Carolina, Suzy became preoccupied with the dual threats of climate change and ocean acidification.
 To cope with her worries about the planet, she started building giant ceramic representations of phytoplankton that reflected the enormous scale of the problem and showcased the invisible biology underpinning the devastating changes to our ecosystem.
 From there she worked as an art teacher at a pediatric oncology hospital in Asheville, NC and apprenticed with conceptual artist Mel Chin before venturing into the world of nuclear energy.

 From 2009-2014 Suzy spent six years working with communities that host nuclear facilities across the fuel cycle ranging from mining and refining, to power plants, and waste management facilities.
 She traveled the world and documented the spectrum of ways that communities relate to these sites and facilitated outreach and workforce development programs in communities across the southeastern US.
 During this time Baker witnessed discrepancies in the way that the risks and benefits of nuclear energy impact different communities—and especially different groups within those communities.
 She realized that for nuclear energy to reach its full potential as a part of the climate response, big changes would be needed to achieve broader access and real equity.
 And that’s when she took the leap entering into the nuclear workforce to help shape a better future for the technology.